For Faculty & Staff

 Tips for a Successful Interaction

 Not sure what to do?
 Consulting with a professional from the Wellness Center can help you determine how to help a student who may have a drinking problem.
-Please call 773-508-2530 and ask to speak to the counselor on duty.
+Please call 773-508-2530 and ask to speak to the counselor on call.

 What can I do to help prevent alcohol-related problems?